Alabama Water Resources Conference

 Q: I want to submit an abstract, but my work is in Extension and/or outreach, not strictly academic and/or research.
 What type of presentation category should I consider?

-A: You should consider the lightning talk where one of the 4 categories is specifically intended for outreach and Extension professionals.
-Read more about the lightning talk categories on the 2023 ALWRC Abstract Submission Form.
-You could also consider the poster presentation.
+A: You should consider the lightning talk where one of the 3 categories is specifically intended for outreach and Extension professionals.
+Read more about the lightning talk categories on the 2024 ALWRC Abstract Submission Form.
+You could also consider a poster presentation.

 Q: I’m a student that would like to submit an abstract to the ALWRC, but I will have only preliminary data or no data by September.
 What type of presentation category should I consider?